Kwathuta/favourite_band_project/README.md

 ## Support and contact details

 I'd love to chat!
-Ping me @kevocb on Twitter should any issues arise, or just say Hi.
+Ping me @kevocb on Twitter should any issues arise, or just say Hi!

 ### License